kvpratama/kvpratama.github.io/_posts/2020-12-15-Atomic Habits.md

 > Commitment devices are useful because they enable you to take advantage of good intentions before you can fall victim to temptation.

-Location 2635-2637 | Added on Wednesday, January 20, 2021 10:20:47 PM

-> With our bad habits, the immediate outcome usually feels good, but the ultimate outcome feels bad.
-With good habits, it is the reverse: the immediate outcome is unenjoyable

 Location 2635-2637 | Added on Wednesday, January 20, 2021 10:20:52 PM

 > With our bad habits, the immediate outcome usually feels good, but the ultimate outcome feels bad.
 With good habits, it is the reverse: the immediate outcome is unenjoyable, but the ultimate outcome feels good.

 Location 2640-2640 | Added on Wednesday, January 20, 2021 10:21:32 PM

 > Put another way, the costs of your good habits are in the present.

-Location 2640-2640 | Added on Wednesday, January 20, 2021 10:21:36 PM

-> the costs of your good habits are in the present.
 The costs of your bad habits are in the future.

 Location 2657-2658 | Added on Wednesday, January 20, 2021 10:26:07 PM